-Kitchen cabinets are for storing dishes, not grease.
+Got grimy kitchen cabinets?
+Don’t think you’re the only one.
 Unfortunately, wood cabinets—painted or natural with a clear finish—are prone to all sorts of grease, grime, and gunk from simply being in the kitchen.

-Depending on just how much grease and grime you’re looking at and the supplies you have available, here are several options for your consideration.
+Depending on just how much grease and grime you’re looking at and the supplies you have available, there are several options for your consideration.
 At least one of these will help to get the job done—plus one final suggestion for how to keep your clean cabinets looking gorgeous!

 BLUE DAWN.
 Apply a few drops of concentrated dish liquid like blue Dawn, into a bowl of warm water.
 Dip the soft side of a sponge in it.
 Squeeze the sponge until suds form.
 The cleaning agents in Dawn absorb grease just as well on kitchen surfaces as they do on dishes.